 Are you struggling with grief?
 Do you want to learn how to cope with the loss of a loved one?
-Are you ready to gain a better life after loss?
+Are you ready to live a positive life after loss?

 I did it.
 You can too.

-Why a “better” life?
-Is it really possible for life to be better than it was when your loved one was still physically here?
+Why a “positive” life?
+Is it really possible for life to be positive after you lose someone you love?
 The answer is YES and here’s why: That person you love so much would never want to see you regress or see your life become stagnant.
 That person would want every day of your life to be better than the last.

 It’s okay to cry.
 It’s okay to reminisce.
 It’s okay grieved.
 But IT’S ALSO OKAY TO SMILE after a loved one has passed.
 IT’S OKAY TO PROSPER after a loved one has passed.
 Your loved one wouldn’t want you to live a miserable life after they pass.